carl-scarth/Align_FE_DIC/README.md

 ## Overview

-Aimed at manipulating experimental point cloud data for coordinate transformations during alignment with Finite Element (FE) models, and for expressing points in the local element coordinate systems.
+Aimed at manipulating experimental point cloud data for coordinate transformations during alignment with Finite Element (FE) models, and for expressing points in local element coordinate systems.
 Expressing points in a common coordinate system enables direct comparison of outputs.
 This repository was developed for comparing post-processed Digital Image Correlation (DIC) displacement data against [ABAQUS](https://www.3ds.com/products/simulia/abaqus) model output using 4-noded (S4) elements.

 ## Features

 Align_FE_DIC is built to apply a series of manipulations to time-dependent point cloud data.
-The time-dependency of the point cloud is represented by storing data across a set of .csv or .vtk files, with filenames suffixed by integers (not necessarily consecutive) with increasing time represented by increasing suffix value.
+The time-dependency of the point cloud is represented by storing data across a set of .csv or .vtk files, with filenames suffixed by integers, where increasing time is represented by increasing suffix value.
 Align_FE_DIC is constructed to apply methods across all spatial points and time indices to produce output with consistent data structure.
 Data is stored as pandas DataFrames within FileSeries objects, which adapt the functionality of pandas to suit the specified data structure.

 Key features include:
 1) Basic data manipulations including extracting data from specific columns, renaming columns, down-sampling in time and space, and filtering using data values and Boolean comparators.